wmoldham/oldhamlab.org/content/authors/oldham/_index.md

 - Principal Investigator
 ---

-William Oldham is an Assistant Professor of Medicine and Associate Physician at Brigham and Women's Hospital and Harvard Medical School.
+Will is an Assistant Professor of Medicine and Associate Physician.
 His research interests include pulmonary arterial hypertension, cell metabolism, adaptation to hypoxia, and network medicine.
 He is also the Scientific Director of the BWH Seahorse Core facility.